 Finding children in the community who are at risk for T1D or CD

 Providing education and monitoring for those who have early T1D or CD to slow the progression of disease and prevent complication.

 Assessing the benefits and cost-effectiveness of universal screening for early T1D and CD.

 Find early signs of diabetes or celiac in children—before they get very sick.

-Offer close monitoring, education and early treatment, when needed.
+Offer close monitoring, education and early treatment, when needed (such as TESS).